supro200/sdwan-auto-upgrade/README.md

 ![diagram](img/cisco-sdwan-auto-upgrade-diagram.jpg)
 1. The script makes API call to Azure, specifying target file and the time limit when this file should be available.
-2. The API endpoint returns SAS URL which includes unique signature, for example: http://<account-name>.blob.core.windows.net/images/isr4300-universalk9.17.02.02.SPA.bin?se=2020-10-28T03%3A48%3A01Z&sp=rt&sv=2019-12-12&sr=b&sig=BIkMvzGhUwKo0J7ASabsfdgsdfDTRSWEljnFkpjeowE%3D
+2. The API endpoint returns SAS URL which includes unique signature, for example: _http://account-name.blob.core.windows.net/images/isr4300-universalk9.17.02.02.SPA.bin?se=2020-10-28T03%3A48%3A01Z&sp=rt&sv=2019-12-12&sr=b&sig=BIkMvzGhUwKo0J7ASabsfdgsdfDTRSWEljnFkpjeowE%3D_
-3. The script makes API call to vManage to add software with type=remote and URL=SAS
+3. The script makes API call to vManage to add software with type=remote and URL=SAS which is generated in previos step
 4. The script makes another API call to vManage to initiate the upgrade process with the parameters of Software Version and target device (Device ID/Serial and System IP)
-5. vManage returns Job ID to the automated tool which can poll vManage for the Job status.
+5. vManage returns Job ID which is used to poll vManage for the upgrade process status
 6. vManage makes netconf RPC call to the router instructing it to download image via HTTP using the SAS URL, install it, and optionally, activate the new image.
 7. The router downloads the image from Azure using it's transport Internet connection
 ![vManage Screenshot](img/vmanage_screenshot.png)